microsoft/vscode-cmake-tools/docs/cmake-presets.md

 ### CMake: Select Build Preset

-**CMake: Select Build Preset** lists the default Build Preset and the union of non-hidden Build Presets defined in `CMakePresets.json` and `CMakeUserPresets.json`.
-The default Build Preset is equivalent to passing `cmake --build` with no additional arguments from the command line.
+**CMake: Select Build Preset** lists the Default Build Preset and the union of non-hidden Build Presets defined in `CMakePresets.json` and `CMakeUserPresets.json`.
+The Default Build Preset is equivalent to passing `cmake --build` with no additional arguments from the command line.
 Select a Build Preset to make it the active Build Preset.
 This is the `buildPreset` value that's used when CMake is invoked to build the project.
 The active Build Preset is displayed on the status bar.

 All Build Presets must specify an associated `configurePreset` value.
 CMake Tools hides Build Presets that don't apply to the active Configure Preset.
 For more information, see the [list of Build Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html#build-preset).